 Operational Plan 2024-2025 Update Actions Status Comment Deliver a range of youth development opportunities with a focus on engagement, inclusion, skill development, sector development and support.
-On-Track A range of youth development programs were delivered during the quarter, including Barista 101, Latte Art, Rainbow League, Bellambi Connect, Study Sessions, Be Proud + Empowered , Momentum, Dungeons and Dragons, Youth in Fashion, Bundaleer Connect , Teenz Connect , as well as music, art, work readiness, and wellbeing workshops.
-The Youth Forum met regularly throughout the quarter, with nominations for new members launched and elections scheduled for the December 2024 quarter.
-Provide opportunities for young people to develop skills, experience and exposure in creative industries On-Track Team Ignite provided a platform for young people to inform live music, production activities and events at Wollongong Youth Centre.
-Return of the Jam - New Band Jam and Purple Fair Day events were held.
-Winter Warmer Youth Markets were held and provided an opportunity for young people to showcase and sell their creations.
-The Youth Power Hour podcast made by young people, for young people developed 12 episodes which were launched on Spotify.
+On-Track A range of youth development programs were delivered during the quarter, including Barista 101, Latte Art, Rainbow League, Bellambi Connect, Study Sessions, Be Proud + Empowered , Momentum, Dungeons and Dragons, Youth in Fashion, Bundaleer Connect, Teenz Connect , as well as music, art, work readiness, and wellbeing workshops.
+The Youth Forum met regularly throughout the quarter, with nominations for new members launched and elections scheduled for Provide opportunities for young people to develop skills, experience and exposure in creative the December 2024 quarter.
+Team Ignite provided a platform for young people to inform live music, production activities and events at Wollongong Youth Centre.
+Return of the Jam - New Band Jam and Purple Fair Day events were held. industries On-Track Winter Warmer Youth Markets were held and provided an opportunity for young people to showcase and sell their creations.
+0 The Youth Power Hour podcast made by young people, for young people developed 12 episodes which were launched on Spotify.
 A fully equipped music rehearsal space continued to be provided and a weekly performance space hosted bands, open mic nights, world music nights.
 DJ workshops were held in preparation for the DJ space at Culture Mix to be held in October 2024.

-Measure Target/Desired Trend Comparative Data (where available) - September 2023 Result - September 2024 Aged and Disability Services Number of people over 65 using Community Transport Increase 2,707 2,948 Number of hours of social support provided to people aged over 65 Maintain 6,257 7,856 Integrated Customer Service Answer customer enquiries at the first point of contact Increase New measure 63% Percent of customer requests responded to within 10 days 90% New measure 76%2 Correspondence met to target 90% 98% 96%
+Measure Target/Desired Trend Data (where available) - September 2023 Result - September 2024 Aged and Disability Services Number of people over 65 using Community Transport Increase 2,707 2,948 Number of hours of social support provided to people aged over 65 Maintain 6,257 7,856